Time For A New Masculinity

 It seems that in this rapidly changing digital world, where social, work and gender roles are shifting, men haven’t quite seized the moment like women have.
 The feminist movement has rightly called for change in the way women are stereotyped and treated, but men haven’t done the same.
 It seems to have been assumed that the changes women are effecting are at the expense of men, rather than an example for them.
 Which is strange, because the way society is running isn’t good for men, either.

 Oh, I know it’s working for some men.
 The men in power swinging their dicks around in boardrooms and locker rooms, slapping the asses of scotch decanters.
-But for normal men, it’s not working at all.
+But for men not drunk on privilege and power, it’s not working at all.
 And the worst thing?
 We can’t, or won’t, talk about it.

 The ‘Man Box’